Vertex operators, solvable lattice models and metaplectic Whittaker functions: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

 The proof is structured as follows.
-We will first prove the statement for Delta ice using induction to reduce the proof to an identity for two finite subsystem where we get a finite number of cases that are checked in Tables~\ref{tab:caseisubcases} and~\ref{tab:caseiisubcases}.
+We will first prove the statement for Delta ice using induction to reduce the proof to an identity for two finite subsystems where we get a finite number of cases that are checked in Tables~\ref{tab:caseisubcases} and~\ref{tab:caseiisubcases}.
 One reason for starting with Delta ice is because of Remark~\ref{rmk:Gamma-finite} together with normal-ordering issues.
 The transfer matrix for Gamma ice is then related to the adjoint of the Delta ice transfer matrix in Subsection~\ref{sec:gammaproof}.
 Therefore, until Subsection~\ref{sec:gammaproof} we will consider Delta ice.
 We will fix $z$, and let $T=T(z)$ be the transfer matrix (\ref{transfermat}) of the one-rowed system, and $H=H_+(z)$.

-We pause to refine the criterion in Lemma~\ref{interleavinglemma} for an admissible state to exist in the one-rowed state $\mathfrak{S}_{\mathbf{z},\xi,\eta,1}$.
+We pause to refine the criterion in Lemma~\ref{interleavinglemma} for an admissible state to exist in the one-row system $\mathfrak{S}_{\mathbf{z},\xi,\eta,1}$.
 For even if (\ref{interleaving}) is satisfied, there may not be an admissible state $\mathfrak{s}$.
 Let us describe a further condition that must be satisfied.

 We may write $\xi = u_{i_m} \wedge u_{i_{m - 1}} \wedge \cdots$ and $\eta = u_{j_m} \wedge u_{j_{m - 1}} \wedge \cdots$.
 By (\ref{interleaving}) $i_m \geqslant j_m \geqslant i_{m - 1} \geqslant \cdots$, and if $r$ is sufficiently negative, then $i_r = r$ and $j_r = r$.
 The substance of the lemma that we will now state is that there is a bijection between the two sequences $\mathbf{i} = (i_m, i_{m - 1}, \cdots)$ and $\mathbf{j} = (j_m, j_{m - 1}, \cdots)$, and that corresponding elements are congruent modulo $n$.